 Each year, the program diverts more than 100 million lbs. of clothing and household items from landfill sites across Canada.
 This translates into savings of 942 million kWh of energy - equivalent to driving a compact car more than 46,000 times around the globe - and reduces our carbon footprint by 280 million kilograms.

 Yes.
-Canada's largest collector of textiles, the National Diabetes Trust (NDT), is a purpose driven social enterprise that has focused on the collection of textiles and small household items since 1985.
+Canada's largest collector of clothing donations, the National Diabetes Trust (NDT), is a purpose driven social enterprise that has focused on the collection of textiles and small household items since 1985.
 100% of net proceeds raised by NDT directly supports the work of Diabetes Canada and the world-leading diabetes research, education, advocacy and programs it funds.
 NDT diverts 100 million pounds of textiles a year through the collection and sale of items.

 Since 1985, our reusable goods donation program has enjoyed an exclusive partnership with Value Village where all donations generate funding to support Diabetes Canada.